 “Transparency and flexibility will be key to your return-to-work plan,” said Hall.

-Your technology will provide real-time data, helping you make optimal decisions and quickly identify cost-cutting opportunities.
+Your IWMS and other technologies will provide real-time data, helping you make optimal decisions and identify cost-cutting opportunities.
 For example, you may learn that the spaces you’ve designed for collaborative work aren’t being utilized how you expected.
-A tool that allows you to design and test new configurations, and allows you to optimize your workspaces is a major time- and cost-saver.
+A tool that allows you to design and test new configurations, and optimize your workspaces is a major time- and cost-saver.

 Make a technology roadmap

-There’s no one-size-fits-all plan, so it’s important to first identify what needs to be solved immediately and what can be solved in subsequent waves.
+There’s no one-size-fits-all plan.
+You must first identify what needs to be solved immediately and what can be solved in subsequent waves.
 There will be obvious, as well as less obvious, considerations for re-entry.

 It’s easy to be overwhelmed by technology options, so create a timeline to introduce automation and efficiencies at defined intervals.
 Prioritize data-driven building operations with real-time monitoring and work order management.

-In the March 2021 Forrester Consulting white paper, industry professionals revealed the areas they most need guidance from experts in: technology implementation (53%), technology strategy (51%), data and analytics (47%), technology selection (44%), and system integration (39%).
+In the March 2021 Forrester Consulting white paper, industry professionals revealed the areas they most need expert guidance: technology implementation (53%), technology strategy (51%), data and analytics (47%), technology selection (44%), and system integration (39%).

-Choose a partner with deep experience in not only CRE and FM but in the technologies and expertise to help you implement and integrate them for a healthy, safe, smooth return-to-office.
+Choose a partner with deep experience in not only CRE and FM but in the technologies and expertise that help you deliver a healthy, safe, smooth return-to-office.